yohanvalencia/lakekeeper/docs/docs/storage.md

 As part of the `storage-profile`, the field `assume-role-arn` can optionally be specified.
 If it is specified, this role is assumed for every IO Operation of Lakekeeper.
 It is also used as `sts-role-arn`, unless `sts-role-arn` is specified explicitly.
 If no `assume-role-arn` is specified, whatever authentication method / user os configured via the `storage-credential` is used directly for IO Operations, so needs to have S3 access policies attached directly (as shown in the example above).

 #### System Identities / Managed Identities
-Since Lakekeeper `0.8` credentials to access S3 can also loaded from the environment.
-Lakekeeper uses the AWS SDK to load environment specifications, which respects all common configuration options, including the `AWS_*` environment variables.
+Since Lakekeeper version 0.8, credentials for S3 access can also be loaded directly from the environment.
+Lakekeeper integrates with the AWS SDK to support standard environment-based authentication, including all common configuration options through AWS_* environment variables.

-We strongly recommend the use of `external-id`s when a system identity is configured and enabled in Lakekeeper, so that a role can only be assumed by the system identity in Warehouses that own the role.
-Please find more information about external ids in the [AWS Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_third-party.html).
-If no external IDs are used, it must be ensured that each Lakekeeper User who has permissions to create a Warehouse in Lakekeeper is authorized to use all roles the system identity may assume.
-Following we describe a secure example setup.
+!!! note

+    When using system identities, we **strongly recommend** configuring external-id values.
+This prevents unauthorized cross-account role access and ensures roles can only be assumed by authorized Lakekeeper warehouses.

+Without external IDs, any user with warehouse creation permissions in Lakekeeper could potentially access any role the system identity is allowed to assume.
+For more information, see [AWS's documentation on external IDs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_third-party.html).

+Below is a step-by-step guide for setting up a secure system identity configuration:

-First we create a new users, that we are using as a system identity.
-Do not attach any trust policy or permissions to it.
-Configure this user in Lakekeeper, for example by setting the following environment variables in the Lakekeeper deployment:
+Firstly, create a dedicated AWS user to serve as your system identity.
+Do not attach any direct permissions or trust policies to this user.
+This user will only have the ability to assume specific roles with the proper external ID

+Secondly, configure Lakekeeper with this identity by setting the following environment variables.

 ```bash
 AWS_ACCESS_KEY_ID=...